 Yellowwood, brown or black pine.

-The genus has previously been visited in some depth by Buchholz and Gray (1948a, 1948b, 1948c; Gray 1956, Gray 1958) and by (1969, 1985), and these authors did excellent work with access to only morphological data, but it was clear that formal cladistic analysis using morphological and molecular markers would be needed to resolve the structure of this large genus.
+The genus has previously been visited in some depth by Buchholz and Gray (1948a, 1948b, 1948c; Gray 1956, Gray 1958) and by de Laubenfels (1969, 1985), and these authors did excellent work with access to only morphological data, but it was clear that formal cladistic analysis using morphological and molecular markers would be needed to resolve the structure of this large genus.
 That was finally produced by Knopf et al. (2011) in a landmark study that encompassed 80 Podocarpus taxa (and another 65 taxa of other Podocarpaceae genera) and examined 3 molecular markers, and a comprehensive array of foliar morphology traits.
 The latter point is particularly important because, as was well shown by Biffin et al. (2011), the evolution of the Podocarpaceae can basically be seen as an evolution of leaves, which in so much of the family look very unlike other conifers and largely account for the family's capacity to persist in warm, wet tropical forests dominated by angiosperm trees.
 These traits are especially relevant for Podocarpus.

 The consensus trees generated by Knopf et al. (2011) vary widely in number of taxa addressed, because not all markers and morphological characters were scored for all species.
 The consensus trees all agree that species groups are organized primarily by geography, with separate clades for Africa, Australia/New Zealand, New Caledonia, Fiji, southern Malesia, Indochina, subtropical America, and tropical America.
 The exceptions to this pattern are three "taxonomic" subclades, one allied to the African clade containing P. nubigenus (Chile and Argentina), one allied to the Australian clade containing P. angustifolius (Cuba) and P. salignus (Chile), and the third allied to the southeast Asian subclades, containing a separate group of widely-distributed SE Asian taxa: P. neriifolius, P. subtropicalis, and P. thailandensis (the last I do not regard as a valid species).
 The analysis supports de Laubenfels' (1985) designation of two subgenera, Podocarpus and Foliolatus, with the former primarily containing African, Australian and American species and the latter primarily containing species of New Caledonia, Fiji, Malesia and Indochina.
-I have redrafted, from Knopf et al. (2011), the cladogram for Podocarpus which shows combined results for all molecular and morphological markers (shown at left), for 57 taxa.
+I have redrafted, from Knopf et al. (2011), the cladogram for Podocarpus which shows combined results for all molecular and morphological markers (shown at right), for 57 taxa.